murph-project/murph-skeleton/README.md

 # MURPH

-Muprh is an open-source CMF built on top of Symfony that helps you to build your own CMS with several domains and languages.
+Muprh is an **open-source CMF** built on top of Symfony that helps you to **build your own CMS with several domains and languages**.
 It comes with:

 * A fully implemented and customizable **tree manager** 🌳
 * A **CRUD generator** ✏️